I believe good fiction can provide insights about reality, so I like to read and review novels when I have time.

 — Jane Austen

 What else can I say?
-You can be sure that any story written by this lady is a story worth reading and one I would highly recommend.
+You can be sure that any story written by Jane Austen is a story worth reading and one I would highly recommend.

 © 2020 Literarycreature